"Old Bricks - history at your feet"

 Photo by Richard Symonds.

 The Hedingham Brick Co. was owned by Mark Gentry & consisted of two works, the Langthorne Works on Wethersfield Road, Sible Hedingham is first listed in Kelly's 1886 edition & the Highfield Works, Purls Hill, Sible Hedingham was opened at a later date.
 The Hedingham Brick Co. was briefly owned by Eli Cornish as listed in Kellys 1902 edition & the H.B.
 Co. brick was made by Eli during his time at the works.
 Kellys 1906 edition now lists Mark Gentry as owing the company again & he continues to be listed at Sible Hedingham until 1917.
 Mark Gentry's Highfield Works, Purls Hill is next listed in Kellys 1922 edition as being owned by the Sible Hedingham Red Brick Co. & Eli Cornish is recorded as being a director of this company.
-Photo & Info by Martyn Fretwell with some info from a BBS article by Adrian Corder-Birch.
+Photo by Marcus Von Cudworth, info by Martyn Fretwell with some info from a BBS article by Adrian Corder-Birch.

 Purls Hill works.
 Photo by Martyn Fretwell.